 Why can’t you provide somewhere for people living on the streets to stay, especially when there are so many empty buildings?

 There are all sorts of reasons why people become homeless and none of these problems are easy to solve.
 The reasons that have led someone to the streets can often leave them less likely to trust people who are trying to help them and mean that it takes them a long time to accept help.
 Finding accommodation is one part of the solution but it only works longer term if we can match that up with the right type of personal support so that the person is in the right frame of mind to manage a home.

 You say all this help is available, so why are so many people still on the streets?

 With trust issues and a fear of coming back into regular society, some people develop a close social network and a sense of freedom living on the streets, and they worry about losing this once they are ‘within the system’.
 Together with our partners, we are looking at better ways to establish rapport and gain people’s trust so that they start talking to the relevant support services.
 By doing these, we can help to improve lives and get people off the streets forever.

 Why do there seem to be more homeless people?

 The causes of homelessness are increasing.
 Relationship breakdowns among family and friends, ending of short term rental agreements, domestic abuse and debt are on the rise.
 There is help and assistance available and, with early intervention, homelessness can be prevented.
 During 2017, we helped prevent homelessness for 1,870 households.
 Where homelessness cannot be prevented we provide a safety net of temporary accommodation for families and those most vulnerable.
 We also have access to a purpose built hostel for single people sleeping rough or at risk of sleeping rough.
 Clare House has 20 beds and provides intensive one-to-one support to help people to move on with the skills needed to sustain their own home.
-Over the past year they have supported for 67 single people.
+Since January they have supported 40 single people.

 If a rough sleeper has a dog are they given the same support?